-Essential oils are plant extracts that are usually derived though the process of steam distillation of huge amounts of plant seeds, kernels, petals or leaves.
+Essential oils are plant extracts that are usually derived through the steam distillation of huge amounts of plant seeds, kernels, petals, or leaves.
+They are celebrated for their scent, ability to add flavor, and therapeutic properties.

-These oils extremely concentrated and potent.
-Take rose oil for example - 1 drop of it contains oils extracted from more than 1200 petals (about 40 roses).
+These oils are incredibly concentrated and potent.
+Take rose oil for example – one drop of it contains oils extracted from more than 1200 petals (about 40 roses).
+Those numbers of roses are enough to provide 2 brides with their wedding bouquet!

-Using essential oils directly onto the skin is referred to as applying them "neat."
+One way of being irresponsible is by using essential oils directly onto the skin.
+This act is referred to as applying them "neat."
+And oh, boy!
+This is something you simply must not do.

-It is very dangerous and I got discover this from personal experience.
+It is very dangerous, and I got to discover this from personal experience.

-When I first tried using essential oils was because I was suffering from acne and I heard from a friend that tea tree oil helps a lot.
-I got myself one and start applying directly onto the skin directly.
+I first tried using essential oils because I was suffering from acne.
+A friend told me tea tree oil helps to cure pimples.
+I got myself one and started applying directly onto the skin.

-I ignored how how much it burns and stings.
-My mantra was 'the more it burns, the more it works'.
-It did it work - one way or another.
-My eyes were crying, my nose started running, my skin became red and itchy.
+I ignored how much it burns and stings.
+I thought “the more it burns, the more it works.”
+It did work – one way or another.
+My eyes were crying, my nose running, my skin became red and itchy – clearly, the situation was telling me that I did something wrong.

-After a quick search on Google Scholar, I found out what I did wrong - I did not dilute it.
-Although I am still cautious with tea tree oil, luckily no serious consequences are present.
+After a quick search on Google Scholar, I found out what my mistake was – I did not dilute the tea tree oil.
+Although I am still cautious with this oil, no severe consequences developed.
+Thankfully.

-This could have ended up way worse though.
+This whole situation could have ended up way worse though.

-Using essential oils only after properly diluting them is the smart and responsible thing to do, whether it is on yourself or your family.
+Using essential oils only after properly diluting them is the smart and responsible thing to do – whether you are using it on yourself or your family.

 Here are some of the dangers of not diluting essential oils properly:

-While skin irritation happens immediately and can be relieved, skin sensitization develops over time and you may not discover it until it's too late.
+An immunological response is triggered by skin sensitization, which means it messes with our immune system's response to the specific substance.
+While skin irritation happens immediately and can be relieved, sensitization develops over time, and you may not discover it until it's too late.

 The symptoms of sensitization can vary from person to person.
 Severe cases of sensitization can lead to more serious problems like respiratory issues.